 In the ProfEd course the participants reflect on their unique experiences, attitudes and strengths through a five-step career-thinking model.
 They define their current or potential career challenges, explore different solutions and walk away with an inspiring validated and tailored role.

 More information and registration

-Since it’s a self-paced course, registration is open any time.
+It’s a self-paced course that will take 3 – 4 hours per module over a total timespan of eight weeks.
+The next admission deadline is 23 January 2019.
 Please find detailed course information on the website of “Design Your Next Career Move.

 Testimonials of 2018 participants

 - “I got a clear view on my next career.
 I was able to change already quite a bit in my present work, which gives me rest and a more pleasurable life.
 I still will look around via informational interviews to make sure that I am at the right spot now or find the right spot somewhere else.
 All thanks to you!
 Thank you.”

 - “Thank you for organizing this wonderful course.
 It really helps to strategically prepare the next career move and find the job that you would like to work for!”